bobdavies2000/OpenCVB/README.md

 **Flood_LRMatchLargest:** *Using the Oak-D camera’s left and right images (bottom left and bottom right) the RedCloud cells can be identified in one image and matched in the other image.
 The approach is searching for a way to match objects in the left and right image to determine their distance.
 The distance will be a single number and won’t identify and variations across the cell.*

-# Recent Changes – February 2023
+# 2023 February - Recent Changes

 -   Over 1400 algorithms are included with an average of 31 lines of code per algorithm
 -   Oak-D Pro and Oak-D S2 camera support is now installed by default.